lussytea/english-for-designers/03-aboutness/index.md

 We perceive the world through images.
 So is it probably a good way how to communicate with each other, right?
 That's the reason I am a graphic designer.

 I see every brand, logo, book, magazine, poster, animation, and everything from the visual world, as a being.
 How to dress this person to attract attention?
 How to keep eye contact?
-How to speak for her so that others listen to her, understand and answer her?
-How to make others want to be friends with her and be proud of it?
+How to speak for him so that others listen to him, understand and answer him?
+How to make others want to be friends with him and be proud of it?

 Due to my background in production design, I am often thinking about graphics as a part of space.
 I enjoy applied graphics on the walls, used in projections and installations, in fashion, in print.
 I am often bringing life and authenticity into the clear graphics through using traditional media, hand drawing, and writing.